 The most important aspect of using a JV business relationship is to avoid affiliation while making sure that the joint venture agreement meets statutory requirements.
 Small businesses that are 8(a) certified must be particularly careful when deciding how to write a joint venture proposal for a new government bid.

-When companies are not protected under the exception to affiliation rules, they should be well aware of the complex issues that can arise when submitting a joint venture proposal for federal government contracts.
+When companies are not protected under the exception to affiliation rules, they should be well aware of the complex issues that can arise when submitting a proposal for joint venture federal government contracts.

 Note: The SBA has issued new rules that minimize the possibility of affiliation in joint venture agreement proposals.
 As of June 30, 2016, for a small business joint venture to qualify as small for any government procurement, all JV partners must qualify individually as small under the size standard corresponding to the NAICS code assigned in the solicitation.

-Another important point when learning how to write a joint venture proposal for a new federal government contract is that under 13 CFR 121.103(h)(4) government contractors may avoid affiliation under the Ostensible Subcontractor Rule if they venture with another business that is a similarly situated subcontractor as defined in 13 CFR 125.1.
+Another important point when learning how to write a joint venture government contracts proposal for a new federal government contract is that under 13 CFR 121.103(h)(4) government contractors may avoid affiliation under the Ostensible Subcontractor Rule if they venture with another business that is a similarly situated subcontractor as defined in 13 CFR 125.1.
 These are important considerations where JV partners can avoid costly mistakes so long as the correctly apply the rules to the various types of joint ventures.

 SDVOSB Joint Venture Agreement Proposals

 Similar to the Joint Venture agreements in the 8(a) Program, companies engaging in an SDVOSB joint venture must also follow strict rules when submitting government bids.
-Under 13 CFR 125.6 (a)(3) and (b)(3) joint ventures that represent themselves as a SDVOSB joint venture, a legal partnership agreement, must comply with the applicable limitations on subcontracting rule, as set forth in 13 CFR 125.6.
+Under 13 CFR 125.6 (a)(3) and (b)(3) joint ventures that represent themselves as a SDVOSB joint venture, a legal business partnership contract, must comply with the applicable limitations on subcontracting rule, as set forth in 13 CFR 125.6.
 Companies should be especially mindful when submitting a joint venture contract for construction.